top of page

 About

-Recently, I was Managing Director at a local civic media nonprofit, where I helped build a modern, full-stack media organization.
+In the past, I was Managing Director at a local civic media nonprofit, where I helped build a modern, full-stack media organization.
 Specifically, I formulated a sustainable business model while managing all aspects of operations, programming, and both editorial and operational growth.
 Prior to that, I led product marketing and the go-to-market strategy for the corporate learning and talent development software of the global, publicly-traded, education technology company, Instructure.

-I have also supported SaaS fundraising rounds, successfully launched two user-conferences, managed large-scale corporate content strategies from the agency side, managed CPG field sales teams, launched two successful industry leading newsletters, created long-form interactive content, and written (unproduced) scripts for television and film.
+I have also supported SaaS fundraising rounds, successfully launched two user-conferences, managed large-scale corporate content strategies from the agency side, managed CPG field sales and marketing teams, launched two successful industry leading newsletters, created long-form interactive content, and written (unproduced) scripts for television and film.
 Finally, I was a part of three different startups (one CPG and two SaaS) that all ended in successful acquisitions.

 At the start of 2023, I immersed in the world of artificial intelligence.
 I completed a DeepLearning.ai specialization in machine learning to develop best practices for deploying and managing generative AI, as well as a Parsons School of Design specialization for learning how to design and develop projects utilizing creative AI.